PLEASE NOTE: The Garden will be closed to the public on Thursday 9 July. Apologies for any inconvenience caused.

 Within the precincts of the Inner Temple lies a three-acre garden, its wide lawns, populated with a rare and unusual collection of trees, sweeping towards the river and bounded by spectacular herbaceous borders.
 It is a little-known haven of tranquillity and beauty in the heart of London's continuous uproar.

 The garden is normally open to the public from 12.30-3.00 each weekday.
 Access is via the main gate opposite Crown Office Row.
+In high winds we close the garden as a precaution.

 Visitors are asked to respect their surroundings, take their litter with them and obey any instructions to keep away from certain areas.
 There are occasions when the garden is closed for private functions, and subsequently for repair and maintenance.